 Cape Verde4 Life was a UK based company.
 It was involved in overseas property-based investments.
-It was not regulated by the FCA, It was not therefore authorised to advise on investments covered by the Financial Services and Markets Act 2000 ('FSMA') in the UK.
+It was not regulated by the FCA.
+It was not therefore authorised to advise on investments covered by the Financial Services and Markets Act 2000 ('FSMA') in the UK.
 One of its Directors was an individual I shall call Mr C.

 Cape Verde4 Life was an introducer of business to Options.
-It introduced Mr P's application to open a SIPP to Options.
+It introduced Mr N's application to open a SIPP to Options.

-Cape Verde4 Life was also described as an authorised representative of Oasis Atlántico.
+Cape Verde4 Life was, at the time of Mr N's investment, described as an authorised representative of Oasis Atlántico.